Ian McNaught-Davis: Honours

 McNaught-Davis was the first non-Swiss holder of the post president of the UIAA (International Mountaineering and Climbing Federation) between the years of 1995 and 2004.

 In 2012 he was a patron of the British Mountaineering Council.

 Private life

 He married twice, having two sons, John and Simon, from his first marriage to Mary, and a daughter, Elvira Hurrell, from his second marriage to Loreto Herman.
-In April 2016, his widow married Chris Bonington.
+In April 2016, his widow married fellow mountaineer Chris Bonington.